Timothy-LiuXuefeng/DSPFFT/README.md

 + `complexf *base_2_fftf(complexf *, size_t)`, `complexl *base_2_fftl(complexl *, size_t)`, `complexll *base_2_fftll(complexll *, size_t)`
 + `complexf *dftf(complexf *, size_t)`, `complexl *dftl(complexl *, size_t)`, `complexll *dftll(complexll *, size_t)`

+## Notice

++ When using C language to call the library dspfft, you should link C++ runtime manually for this library is written in C++.
++ If you want to run the test program on Linux and run the MATLAB Code generated with MATLAB for Windows, be sure to define `TRANSFORM_TO_CRLF_NEWLINE` macro to generate code with CRLF newline character.